riscv-admin/vector/minutes/2023/2023-07-24/README.md

 - Data streaming architectures (e.g., adding streaming buffers for SIMD processing).

-- Additional GPU-like capabiltiies for RISC-V (streaming, large regiser files, and contro-flow divergence already above).
+- Additional GPU-like capabiltiies for RISC-V (streaming, large regiser files, and control-flow divergence already above).

 - General planning of the encoding space and instruction formats, resulting in better integration guidelines for custom instructions.

 - Coprocessor interface (a broader area than just SIMD, but we want to capture the SIMD requirements).

+## Prioritzed list of proposed Task Groups

+1. Attached-facility variant of matrix processing.

+1. Self-contained behavior directly encoded in the vector instructions.

 ## Ongoing work